 - 22 Ethernet Cat5/6 points around the office

 - Power sockets for PCs and laptops.
 If POE is used on the switch then power sockets are not required for the phones.

 When building your infrastructure try to add devices that will last longest and reduce costs in other places.
 A good example of this is using Power Over Ethernet (POE) switches.

 Most IP phones can now be powered via an ethernet cable connected to a POE Switch.
 This in turn can reduce the number of power points that you will need around your office.

-2. Identify all the numbers that you have and how those numbers are delivered.
+2. How many numbers do you have and how are those numbers delivered?

 You may want to remove some of the numbers you have.
 Tell your new provider that some numbers can be removed from your account during the porting process.
 These numbers will then be returned to the national number pool or the provider will reuse them with another client.

 The world of telecommunications and how businesses engage with both their customers and internally is ever evolving.
-Having a telecoms platform that can keep you one step ahead of the game, or for some just in the game is becoming ever more critical.
+Having a telecoms platform that can keep you one step ahead of the game is becoming ever more critical.
 Here are some of the points that we hear on why a business wants to move to a VoIP/hosted telephony solution.